akshatjaipuria/Mask-and-Depth-Prediction/README.md

 One of the important parts of training is to take care of the optimization so that the time taken to train can be reduced.
 We have limited resources available on Google Colab in terms of GPU capacity, processing speed and the time for which we can use the GPU for free.
 This makes it crutial to optimize the code for efficient use of GPU.
 The things that have to be taken care of include:

 #### 1. GPU Memory usage
 The data we pass are in batches.
-Its highly recommended to use a maximum batch size that can be handled by GPU at once.
+Its recommended to use the maximum batch size that can be handled by GPU at once.
 This will increase the training speed.
 In my case, I could use a size of 128, training for images of size 112x112, and 32 when training for images of size 224x224.
 It's necessary to make a balance between the model parameters, as heavy models will allow lower batch sizes only given the limited GPU memory.

 #### 2. Avoiding Memory leaks
 Consider the following code, which has a precise memory leakage point: